Download a copy of this week's worship folder

 908 Ann St., Homestead, PA 15120.

-Free parking is available on local streets, and some parking is available in the Verizon parking lot on the opposite corner of 9th & Ann.
-We ask that do not use the Homestead Presbyterian Church lot on 9th Avenue or any neighboring church parking lots.
+Parking is available on nearby streets.
+Homestead Borough meters are not enforced on Lord's Days or holidays.
+Additional parking is available in the Verizon parking lot located at the corner of Ninth and Ann.
+Please do not park in the Homestead United Presbyterian Church lot on Ninth Ave. or in any nearby church parking lots.

 What is a "Reformed Baptist Church?"